1481 Rhodes earthquake

 The 1481 Rhodes earthquake occurred at 3:00 in the morning on 3 May.
 It triggered a small tsunami, which caused local flooding.
-There were an estimated 30,000 casualties.
+There were an estimated 30,000 fatalities.
 It was the largest of a series of earthquakes that affected Rhodes, starting on 15 March 1481, continuing until January 1482.

 Tectonic setting

 The island of Rhodes lies on part of the boundary between the Aegean Sea and African plates.
 The tectonic setting is complex, with a Neogene history that includes periods of thrusting, extension and strike slip.
 It sits in what is known as the Hellenic arc, which is in an area that is highly vulnerable to seismic activity, and historically always has been, dating back to the 226 BC Rhodes earthquake.
 Currently the island of Rhodes is undergoing a counter-clockwise rotation (17° ±5° in the last 800,000 years) associated with the south Aegean sinistral strike-slip fault system.
 The island had also been tilted to the northwest during the Pleistocene, an uplift attributed to a reverse fault lying just to the east of Rhodes.